View CV as a PDF (updated 8 June 2018)

 English Department, Marquette University, Milwaukee, WI

 Department of English & the Professional Writing Program, Towson University, Towson, MD

 Angeli, Elizabeth L. Rhetorical Work in Emergency Medical Services: Communicating in the Unpredictable Workplace.
-Routledge, in press.
+Routledge, 2019.

 Angeli, Elizabeth L., and Richard Johnson-Sheehan, eds.
 “Introduction to the Special Issue: Medical Humanities and/or the Rhetoric of Health and Medicine.”
 Technical Communication Quarterly, vol. 27, no. 1, 2018, pp. 1-6.

 Angeli, Elizabeth L., and Christina D. Norwood.
 “Responding to Public Health Crises: Bridging Collective Mindfulness and User Experience to Create Communication Interventions.”
 Communication Design Quarterly, vol. 5, no. 2, 2017, pp. 29-39.

 Angeli, Elizabeth L. “Assemblage Mapping: A Research Methodology for Rhetoricians of Health and Medicine.”
 Methodologies for the Rhetoric of Health and Medicine, edited by Lisa Meloncon and J. Blake Scott, Routledge, 2017.

 —.
 “Three Types of Memory in Emergency Medical Services Communication.”
 Written Communication, vol. 32, no. 1, 2015, pp. 3-38.